transmitterdan/s2spice/README.md

 ## Make LIB

 Converts the S-parameter file to Spice .SUBCKT format and writes a file with same name as the S-Parameter file but with extension .lib (or .LIB in Windows).
 The .SUBCKT name is the same as the S-paramter file name (without the extension).
+The .lib file contains the same data format as the original .snp file.
+For example, if the .snp file contained real/imaginary (RI) format data then the .lib file will also be in R_I format.

 ## Make SYM